ACHIEVING THE OPTIMAL ASSET MIX

 10.40 - 11.20

-Panel Discussion: Asset Allocation for Corporate DB Schemes
+Panel Discussion: The Challenges for Corporate DB Schemes

 The optimal asset mix for a corporate DB scheme, unless it remains open to new members, will be significantly different from the LGPS.